kestra-io/docs/content/docs/05.developer-guide/03.variables/04.function/secret.md

 title: secret
 ---

-The `secret` function is used to retrieve a secret from a secret backend based on the secret key provided as input to that function.
+The `secret()` function is used to retrieve a secret from a secret backend based on the key provided as input to that function.

-Here is an example flow that retrieves the Personal Access Token secret stored using the secret key `'GITHUB_ACCESS_TOKEN'`:
+Here is an example flow that retrieves the Personal Access Token secret stored using the secret key `GITHUB_ACCESS_TOKEN`:

 ```yaml